labxscut/sxLaep/README.md

-# sxLaep: Rapid Enzyme/Non-Enzyme Prediction
+# sxLaep: a Lightweight and Accurate Enzyme Predictor
 sxLaep is an efficient machine learning tool for predicting whether a protein sequence is an enzyme or non-enzyme.
 It combines multi-physicochemical sequence features with an XGBoost classifier for fast and accurate binary classification.

 ## QUICK LINKS